10 Things You Need to Know About Publishing in the 2020s

 The publishing industry can be confusing for new and veteran authors both.
 As an author of twelve books, an industry veteran, and now Publisher of Invite Press, I find myself sharing insights about it all the time.
 This video and article is the first time I've captured some of the core concepts I get in a more organized way.
 When I sat down to write them down, it was apparent I had a lot to say about this.
 So here are the top 10 things you've always wanted to know about how publishing works, and how at Invite we want to do it better.

-Ten Things You Need to Know About Publishing in 2022
+Ten Things You Need to Know About Publishing

 When we launched Invite Resources on COVID-19's first day of shelter in place in 2020, we asked ourselves, "How would you run a publishing company in the kingdom of heaven?"
 Invite Press, and the model we have created, is the result of this brainstorm.
 We are in constant pursuit of this goal.
 For each of the concepts below, I describe a publishing reality, and what we're trying to do about it.